AshokeBiswas/32/README.md

 (
 𝐶
 )
-h=1−
+Homogeneity=1−
 H(C)
 H(C∣K)
 ​

+Where:

 𝐻
 (
 𝐶
 ∣
 𝐾
 )
-H(C∣K): Conditional entropy of class labels given cluster assignments.
+H(C∣K) is the conditional entropy of the class labels given the cluster assignments.
 𝐻
 (
 𝐶
 )
-H(C): Entropy of class labels.
+H(C) is the entropy of the class labels.
-Completeness: Measures if all samples from the same class are assigned to the same cluster.
+Completeness: Measures whether all data points that are members of a given class are assigned to the same cluster.

-Calculation:
-𝑐
+Completeness
 =
 1
 −